Ensured Energy: How a Serious Game can Reach and Engage Diverse Societal Groups in Swiss Energy Transition: Gameplay Design

 \subsection{Game Implementation}

 \textit{Ensured Energy} was created using the Godot 4 game engine \cite{godot} and deployed via a web browser to facilitate navigation to and from the survey.
-During the development of the game, limitations around software led to a decision that the game should be developed for a desktop-only browser environment, aligned with the survey.
-This in turn guided the design of the user interface and gameplay, allowing a more detailed display and controls, but with unexpected consequences that are discussed later.
+During the development of the game, limitations around software led to a decision that the game should be developed for a desktop-only browser environment.
+This in turn guided the design of the user interface and gameplay, allowing a more detailed display and controls, but with unexpected consequences that are discussed in Section \ref{sec:insight1}.

 The layout and function of the game controls are shown in Figure \ref{fig:user-interface1}.
 Every player starts with the same scenario, which is the state of the Swiss energy system in 2022.
 For simplicity, the map shows one or two power plants of each type, with the sum of their capacities reflecting the current energy mix.